College of Medicine MD Curriculum

 Elective Description/Requirements:

 Students will be assigned to one of two clinical vascular services.
 Students will function at an intern level and work up patients on their own, which will then be overseen by the vascular surgery fellows, surgical residents, and faculty rotating on the Vascular Service.
 There will be exposure to the full spectrum of vascular disease.
 Students should understand the pathophysiology of both arterial and venous disease by the competition of their rotation.
-Students will spend time in noninvasive vascular laboratory to understand the techniques and the basics of interpreting noninvasive vascular studies.
+Students will spend time in noninvasive vascular laboratory to understand the techniques and the basics of interpreting a noninvasive vascular studies.
 Students will be required to take 2 overnight calls per month.
 Students will be required to perform at least 3 full H&P’s and 3 discharge summaries.

 Length of Clerkship: 4 weeks